nfisher/k8smulti/README.md

 ## Getting Started

  1. Install the required software.
- 2. Run `vagrant up master` to provision the master node.
+ 2. Run `vagrant up` to provision the nodes.
  3. Run `vagrant ssh master` and check the master is ready with `kubectl get nodes -o wide`.
- 4. Run `vagrant up` to provision the nodes.
- 5. Run `vagrant ssh master`, check the nodes are ready with `kubectl get nodes -o wide`.
+ 4. Run `vagrant ssh master`, check the nodes are ready with `kubectl get nodes -o wide`.
- 6. To browse grafana add `192.168.253.101 grafana.k8smulti.local` to `/etc/hosts`.

 **Note**: Kubernetes config is available on the host in `/home/vagrant/.kube/config` on master or `config` in the projects root.